Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Numerical simulations

 \section{Numerical simulations}

 This section presents numerical simulations that highlight the main features of the model described in section~\ref{model}.
-First, we study the undamaged behavior of the cyclic plasticity model in a 2D problem.
-This example allows to describe a variety of plastic responses with cyclic effects under force control and displacement control.
-We then study the results of the plastic-damage coupling with fatigue effects.
-In order to highlight the fatigue mechanisms and their interplay, the homogeneous uniaxial response is first studied.
-Then, a 2D simulation is presented, which describes the initiation and propagation of ductile fatigue cracks.
+In order to highlight the various dissipative mechanisms and their interplay, the homogeneous 1D uniaxial response is first studied.
+Then, 2D finite element simulations are performed under plane strain conditions.
+As done for the 1D case, the first 2D simulation addresses the response of the cyclic plasticity model without damage.
+This example allows to describe a variety of plastic responses with cyclic effects.
+Then, examples involving fatigue crack growth coupled to cyclic plasticity are presented, capturing the initiation and propagation of ductile fatigue cracks.